Aliases for OAS1 Gene

 GeneCards Summary for OAS1 Gene

 OAS1 (2'-5'-Oligoadenylate Synthetase 1) is a Protein Coding gene.
-Diseases associated with OAS1 include diabetes mellitus, insulin-dependent and west nile encephalitis.
-Among its related pathways are Immune System and Interferon gamma signaling.
-GO annotations related to this gene include RNA binding and transferase activity.
-An important paralog of this gene is OAS2.
+Diseases associated with OAS1 include Diabetes Mellitus, Insulin-Dependent and Hand, Foot And Mouth Disease.
+Among its related pathways are Type II interferon signaling (IFNG) and Hepatitis C. Gene Ontology (GO) annotations related to this gene include RNA binding and transferase activity.
+An important paralog of this gene is OAS3.

 UniProtKB/Swiss-Prot for OAS1 Gene